Taking preventive steps helps extend the life of typical Atwood or Suburban units.

 Just as important are the ground connections.
 Proper grounding of the battery bank, as well as the water heater itself, is often overlooked.
 The not-so-robust grounding screw on the water heater easily can corrode or loosen.
 Check the cleanliness and tightness of this connection often.

 When electrical energy passes through a mechanical connection (circuit board contacts especially), a type of corrosion, called dendrite, forms.
 It is difficult to remove by abrasive cleaning and must be attacked chemically.
 I recommend using a product called DeoxIT to treat the board contact strip and eliminate the dendrite.
-Perform this task annually, at a minimum, especially if the motorhome is exposed to salt spray.
+Perform this task annually, especially if the motorhome is exposed to salt spray.
 In fact, it’s quite all right to apply DeoxIT to any electrical connection on either electrical system.
 I use it on ground connections, fuses, battery terminals, etc. — anywhere a wire terminates or connects to another wire.
 Take a look at any RV water heater and you’ll find many connections that could benefit from DeoxIT.
 Keep in mind that most all water heater connections are outside the coach and exposed to the elements.

 120-Volt-AC Electrical System